Complaints and feedback

 What to include

 When you contact us, please give us as much information as you can to help us understand and investigate your complaint.
-Where appropriate, please tell us how you’d like us to resolve the matter.
+Where appropriate, please tell us your desired outcome.

 Stage 1: Initial resolution